dregin/mastodon-to-others/README.md

 # mastodon-to-others

 ## Description
-Script to post the last post you made on Mastodon to other social media.
+Script to share Mastodon posts with a specific hash tag (default is #share) to other social media.
-Plugins included are for twitter and facebook.
+Plugins included are for twitter and iftt.

 ## Installation
 Clone the repo and run `postparser.py` from cron